ZBW-P/MLOP-Med_Image_Pred/README.md

   Our group will follow the process below to track our ViT model training with DDP or FSDP:

-  - 1.**Setting Up the Tracking Environment and Object Storage:**
+    1. **Setting Up the Tracking Environment and Object Storage:**
         We will configure the environment for MLFlow by:
         - Setting the tracking URI via an environment variable to point to our remote MLFlow tracking server.
         - Defining an experiment name so that all logs, metrics, and model artifacts are associated with this experiment.
         - Configuring MinIO as the object storage backend for MLFlow.

-  - 2.**Integrating MLFlow Logging into the Training Script:**
+    2. **Integrating MLFlow Logging into the Training Script:**
         In our revised training script, we will:
         - Initialize an MLFlow run at the beginning of the training process.
         - Use MLFlow’s automatic logging for PyTorch to capture details such as model architecture, optimizer settings, and hyperparameters.
         - Log key metrics (e.g., loss, accuracy) during training.
         - Save the final model as an artifact.
 With MinIO configured as the artifact store, these outputs will be automatically saved there.

-  - 3.**DDP and FSDP Training:**
+    3. **DDP and FSDP Training:**
         - We will import and integrate MLFlow logging code specific to PyTorch.
         - Run the PyTorch training code with MLFlow logging enabled.
         - Optionally, use MLFlow autolog features in combination with PyTorch Lightning for enhanced logging in distributed settings.

-  - 4.**Logging Training Metrics and Verification:**
+    4. **Logging Training Metrics and Verification:**
         - At the end of each training epoch, our revised training strategy will log key metrics (e.g., average training loss, test loss, and accuracy).
         - Finally, we will verify that all experiment details, system metrics, and model artifacts are correctly tracked by using the MLFlow UI.

 Distributed Training & Job Scheduling